 Key Stage 4

-In addition, the PE department place an emphasis on ‘a love of sport’, in order to drive Sport England’s aim: ‘Create a sporting habit for life.’
+The PE department places an emphasis on ‘a love of sport’, in order to drive Sport England’s aim: ‘Create a sporting habit for life.’
 This is achieved by giving students option choices throughout the year and offering activities that students are likely to participate in once they have left school.
-These activities include: Aerobics, All-girls Fitness, Circuit Training, Dance, Dodgeball, 5 a-side Football, Softball, Ultimate Frisbee, Vaulting, Volleyball, Weight Training.
+These activities include: Fitness (e.g. Circuit Training, Weight Training), Badminton, 5 a-side Football, Trampolining and Table Tennis.

 The department currently follow the OCR specification for GCSE Physical Education.
 The course provides students with the knowledge and understanding of sports performance; how and why the body works in physical activity, how to improve your performance, ethical issues in sport including drug use and the consequences of inactivity and poor diet.